uvaai/dpl/exam/exam.md

     There are 3 average flowers
-    The species of the last average flower is: virginica The area of the Sepal for the second average flower is: ????
-TODO The area of the Petal for the second average flower is: ????
-TODO
+    The species of the last average flower is: virginica The area of the Sepal for the second average flower is: 12.91 The area of the Petal for the second average flower is: 4.44

 ## Exercise 9 - Plotting different markers